artgobblers/art-gobblers/analysis/README.md

 # Gobblers Analysis

-Additional analysis for gobblers, including python implementations for differential testing, as well as automatic theorem proving.
+Additional analysis for Art Gobblers, including python implementations for differential fuzzing, as well as automatic theorem proving of certain key assumptions.

 ## Differential testing